-I first became aware of toxic chemicals when I was pregnant.
+I became aware of toxic chemicals when I was trying to conceive.
 I was shocked to learn that the average home contains 500-1000 toxic chemicals, many of which we are unable to see, smell or taste.
-Although it can seem overwhelming, detoxifying your home is simpler than you might think.
+Although it can seem like a daunting task, detoxifying your home is simpler than you might think.
 The below information is intended to help you make choices that will get you and your family on your way to a healthier home and life.

 According to the US Environmental Protection Agency, our indoor air can be 2-5x more polluted than the outdoor air we breathe!
 Dust mites, allergens and a multitude of toxic chemicals pollute our home air.
 With respiratory ailments like asthma on the rise, it’s important that we do what we can to eliminate these respiratory invaders from our homes.

-“Air fresheners” and products with synthetic fragrances such as perfumes, candles and dryer sheets are highly toxic and were shown to have the largest number of chemicals at some of the highest concentrations.
-Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural wicks.
+- Steer clear of “air fresheners” and products with synthetic fragrances such as perfumes, candles and dryer sheets which are highly toxic and shown to have the largest number of chemicals at some of the highest concentrations.
+Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural cotton wicks.
 Beeswax candles are a renewable resource and contain none of the harmful chemicals often found in paraffin candles – plus they burn cleaner, significantly longer, and have the highest melting point of any other candle wax.
-I especially like the natural honey aroma.
+I especially enjoy the natural honey aroma and golden glow they provide.
 Scientific studies confirm reports from alternative health practitioners and entomologists that beeswax candles emit negative ions, which in turn cleanse the air.
 A rainstorm is an example of a negative ionic event – have you ever noticed how the air smells so fresh and clean after a rainfall?
 Negative ions may also provide relief from sinusitis, migraine headaches and allergies, while reducing the severity of asthma attacks, enhancing the immune system, and increasing alertness, productivity and concentration.

-Himalayan Salt Crystal Lamps are another natural alternative that emit negative ions and significantly reduce a myriad of indoor air pollutants.
+- Himalayan Salt Crystal Lamps emit negative ions as well, significantly reducing a myriad of indoor air pollutants.
 They also make a beautiful and ambient nightlight.

 The bottoms of our shoes carry dirt, dust, bacteria, viruses, fertilizer residue, chemicals, pesticides and other toxins that simply don’t belong inside a home – especially a home with pets and crawling babies!
 Some cultures remove their shoes as a form of respect for the home.
 According to reflexology experts, feet do not have the chance to breathe, stretch and feel when confined in shoes.
 Going barefoot allows your pressure points to be stimulated.